 Can’t I just Use the Stairs?

 Stair climbing is good exercise.
 When you ascend a flight of stairs, you have to lift your entire weight to get to the next step.
-This movement burns calories, and it forces your body to achieve a certain balance, so you don’t fall over.
-In the process, your core, thighs, butt and calf muscles are toned and strengthened.
+This movement burns calories, and it forces your body to achieve a precise balance, so you don’t fall over.
+In the process, you will tone and strengthen your core, thighs, butt, and calf muscles.

 The problem is that when climbing a real set of stairs, you need to come back down them.
 Descending stairs puts stress on the knee joints because it entails going against the force of gravity.
 This creates the potential for injury, especially if you want to stair climb for exercise and spend twenty minutes or more going up and down.